 The World is not enough: RPG Settings

-My recent planning for the new Against the Odds D&D setting got me thinking: I’ve created so many settings now that I’d like to think that I’d developed a certain flair for it.
+Planning for the new Against the Odds D&D setting got me thinking: I’ve created so many RPG settings now that I’d like to think that I’d developed a certain flair for it.
 It’s pretty straightforward really: creating a decent setting takes some thought, but it’s fairly easy to do.
 I’m going to talk about a pseudo-medieval setting here but it applies to any game.

 Summarise it.
 Get a basic idea for the setting in your head – think about the style of game you want to run.
 It’s easier for some people than others, but give it some time.
 Your setting will be different no matter how long you take.